 The museum features exhibits depicting the lifestyle of the Sinaguan Indians as well as an impressive collection of artifacts collected from the pueblo and nearby sites.

-Valid for seven days at both Montezuma Castle and Tuzigoot National Monuments.
+Entrance Fees (includes entry to both Montezuma Castle and Tuzigoot National Monuments):

 Tuzigoot National Monument